UGAIForge/Documents/Endpoints/data.md

   | `uuid`             | string \| null   | UUID for "Data" items only. null for "Context" or "Worker".                         |
   | `path`             | array \| null    | Path array for "Context" or "Worker" items. null for "Data" items.                  |

+- **Errors**:
+  - `403 Forbidden`: Attempting to view items in a private project without access.
+  - `404 Not Found`: Project not found.
+  - `400 Bad Request`: Other validation issues.
+  - `500 Internal Server Error`: Database or other internal error.

 ### 💡 Inserting `{{ref:...}}` References (Frontend Integration)

 When the user types `@`, the frontend should: